 What you may not realize is that by doing these things, you are making it more likely that someone will continue using drugs.
 Even so, it’s entirely possible to learn how to help an addict without enabling that person.
 Rather than rescuing others from their own bad choices, you should encourage them to seek addiction help instead.

-By now you are probably asking how to help an addict without enabling.
+By now you are probably asking how to help an addicted person without enabling.
 If so, the first thing you should do is establish clear boundaries.
-Let your loved one know that you will no longer cover for their actions or rescue them from bad decision making.
+Let your loved one know that you will no longer cover for their actions or rescue them from bad decision-making.
 Once you have established this fact, follow through.

 Look for signs that indicate you’re enabling.
 For example, think about whether you ignore certain problems or deny they even exist.
-Consider the lengths you go to in order to cover things up or prevent the another person from facing the consequences of their actions.
-Determine if you routinely place the addict’s needs above your own (or that of your children).
+Consider the lengths you go to in order to cover things up or prevent another person from facing the consequences of their actions.
+Determine if you routinely place the addicted person’s needs above your own (or that of your children).

-Crestview Recovery Knows How to Help an Addict Heal
+Crestview Recovery Knows How to Help Addicted Individuals Heal

-Those interested in knowing how to help an addict without enabling often want to know more about Crestview Recovery and our addiction treatment programs.
+Those interested in knowing how to help an addicted person without enabling often want to know more about Crestview Recovery and our addiction treatment programs.
 Some of the programs offered here at Crestview Recovery include:

 Following intake, we come up with a custom treatment program, designed specifically for each individual client.
 We continually monitor their progress and will tweak their treatment plans accordingly.
 This ensures people always achieve the best possible results.

-Would you like to know how to help an addict?
+Would you like to know how to help someone with an addiction?
 If so, we have great news.
 By enrolling in Crestview Recovery, your loved one can regain control of their life again.
-Contact Crestview Recovery today at 8662620531 to find out more.
+Contact Crestview Recovery today at 866.262.0531 to find out more.